 You’re worried you might alienate readers who prefer a certain topic

 When I write about circus, blog/business readers may be entertained, but when I write about blogging or business, people who come here for aerial tips are likely uninterested.
 And since my business is based around people hiring me or buying products related to blogging and business, you already know what topics got the axe.
 I try to share a little about what I’m doing circus-wise in my Sunday link post and still share videos on Instagram, but I now know that almost all of my posts will be enjoyed by almost all of my readers.

 When I narrowed my focus to be blogging, business, badass life it made it 100% easier to decide what to write about each week.
 I was ruthless and if it didn’t fit into those categories, it didn’t fit on my blog.
 Now, I post three times a week and try to hit one category per post.
 This is so much easier than star at a list of 75 topics trying to decide which to hit and what to write about.

 You write on a regular basis, but some days you get 1000 hits and some days it’s in the low hundreds.
 What gives??
 I’m guessing your posts are all about the same level of awesome, which means your readers are super into some topics and don’t care much about the others.

 When asked to describe your blog you blurt out a random list

 Everything you cover should be connected under one umbrella.
 Mine is growing your online presence and everything I write contributes to that.
-Badass Babe Chrystina was writing about throwing parties and handmade cards which seemed like they could be separated into two blogs, but she discovered her real passion was connecting with the people in her life, which means both topics can work together.
+Dare to Grow member Chrystina was writing about throwing parties and handmade cards which seemed like they could be separated into two blogs, but she discovered her real passion was connecting with the people in her life, which means both topics can work together.

 You’re having an identity crisis over blog name or design